chef/chef-web-docs/content/resources/windows_ad_join/_index.md

   :join:
     markdown: Default.
 Join the Active Directory domain.
   :leave:
-    markdown: '> Leave an Active Directory domain and re-join a workgroup.'
+    markdown: Leave an Active Directory domain and re-join a workgroup.
   :nothing:
     shortcode: resources_common_actions_nothing.md
 properties_list:
 - property: domain_name
   ruby_type: String
   required: false
-  default_value: The resource blocks name
+  default_value: The resource block's name
   new_in: null
   description_list:
   - markdown: 'An optional property to set the FQDN of the Active Directory domain